Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 Y = &beta;<sub>0</sub> +  &beta;<sub>i</sub> X<sub>i</sub> + &epsilon;

-- Y is a continuous response variable that we assume in normally distributed
+- Y is a continuous response variable that we assume is normally distributed
 - &beta;<sub>i</sub> are the coefficients to be estimated (&beta;<sub>i</sub>-value)
 - X<sub>i</sub> are the predictors
 - &beta;<sub>0</sub> refers to the model intercept
 - &epsilon; refers to the error term (residuals) and are assumed to follow a normal distribution

-There can be any (reasonable) number of predictors (X) in a model, and can be either *continuous* (e.g. age) or categorical (e.g. treatment group, batch).
+There can be any (reasonable) number of predictors (X) in a model, and predictors can be either *continuous* (e.g. age) or categorical (e.g. treatment group, batch).

 Each predictor is associated with a coefficient that describes the relationship of that predictor to the response variable.
 In the context of linear regression, the coefficient is also referred to as the *slope*.